a-donat/Data-Science-Portfolio/README.md

 This project highlights the following:

       1. My mastery of the major classification methods in machine learning.
+      2. My ability to train classification models in a context where minimizing false negatives (maximizing recall) is more important than overall accuracy.
-      2. My ability to finetune the hyperparameters of these analyses.
+      3. My ability to finetune the hyperparameters of these analyses.
-      3. My ability to construct pipelines that connect data processing with data analysis.
+      4. My ability to construct pipelines that connect data processing with data analysis.
-      4. My understanding of the advantages and disadvantages of each method, and how to combine methodologies accordingly.
+      5. My understanding of the advantages and disadvantages of each method, and how to combine methodologies accordingly.
-      5. My superior data visualization skills.
+      6. My superior data visualization skills.

 Libraries Used: numpy, pandas, sklearn, matplotlib, seaborn